concur1/pl_compare/README.md

 >>> def test_example():
 ...     base_df = pl.DataFrame(
 ...         {
-Tr you find your self writing various SQL/Dataframe operations to try and understand the differences between two tablesacebaIf ??? is y our problem, pl_comthen this tool can help you.
+Tr you find your self writing various SQL/Dataframe operations to try and quanitfy and understand the differences between two tablesacebaIf ??? is y our problem, pl_comthen this tool can help you.

 ...
 "ID": ["123456", "1234567", "12345678"],